PUMPKIN PROJECT FOR KIDS!

 RECYCLE YOUR PUMPKIN!

-So what do you do with your Pumplin after Halloween? the usual thing is to either put it into a compost heap, or chuck it out as part of your food recycling.
+So what do you do with your Pumpkin after Halloween?
+The usual thing is to either put it into a compost heap or chuck it out as part of your food recycling.

-Stop! you can recycle your Pumpkin in a good way, not only to carve out a face, but to eat the pumpkins seeds, once prepared and roasted and to use the fleshy part to make Pumpkin pie!
+Stop! you can recycle your Pumpkin in a good way, not only to carve out a face but to eat the pumpkin seeds, once prepared and roasted and to use the fleshy part to make Pumpkin pie!

-Showlng you ways to extract parts of the Pumpkin whilst you are preparing it for Halloween, how to prepare and cook it, which is very nutitional and tasty too!
+The video also shows you ways to extract parts of the Pumpkin while you prepare it for Halloween, and how to prepare and cook it, which is very nutritional and tasty too!

-Click on the title on video (Halloween Pumpkin Waste) to find out more on the list of ingredients and method for Pumpkin pie filling! and don’t forget to come back!
+Click on the title of the video (Halloween Pumpkin Waste) to find out more about the list of ingredients and methods for Pumpkin pie filling! and don’t forget to come back!

-I bet you didn’t think that you could do all that with your Pumpkin, let alone eat your handycraft!
+I bet you didn’t think you could do all that with your Pumpkin, let alone eat your handicraft!

-There are many variations of what type of ingredients you can use in making the filling for your pie and of course you can tweak it up or down accordingly by changing the ingredients to suit your diet.
+There are many variations of the ingredients you can use in making the filling for your pie and of course, you can tweak it up or down accordingly by changing the ingredients to suit your diet.

-Some recepies include, eggs, evaportated milk or condensed milk.
-I prefer to use less of the sweet stuff, so to get a more natural flavour of the Pumpkin.
+Some recipes include eggs, evaporated milk or condensed milk.
+I prefer to use less of the sweet stuff, to get a more natural flavour of the Pumpkin.

-In the past I have been guity of carving out a goulish face, scooping out the insides, including the seeds, to make room for the small candle, but never thought you could actually eat it!
+In the past I have been guilty of carving out a ghoulish face, scooping out the insides, including the seeds, to make room for the small candle, but never thought you could actually eat it!

 So now you have no excuse whilst preparing your Pumpkin for Halloween, you can save all the goodies to cook up later!